Lagger11/f-4e-manual/src/stores/air_to_ground/bombs/employment/accurate_modes.md

 One of the most accurate and easiest bombing modes to use is Dive Toss.

-It requires no specific setup or planning and can hence also be used for targets of opportunity.
-It requires a direct line of sight.
+Dive toss only requires both the drag coeficient and dive angle to be entered into the WRCS, and line of sight.
+The default settings are 1.01 drag coeficient and a 45 degree dive, making them suitable to a dive attack at 45 degrees with most mk80 series low-drag bombs.

 The pilot flies a dive attack on the target while the WSO obtains accurate target range information using the radar.
-Once the target is designated, the pilot simple holds down the Bomb Button and begins to gently pull out of the dive.
+Once the target is designated, the pilot simply holds down the Bomb Button and begins to gently pull out of the dive.
 Weapons automatically release at the right moment during the maneuver.

 ![Dive Toss 1](../../../../img/divetoss.jpg)